GiovanniBaccichet/CompactProbes/notebooks/README.md

 > This data extraction technique allows us to have the maximum granularity possible with respect to the actual bits of data used to discriminate between devices, in the context of MAC Address de-randomization techniques.

+## Naming Scheme

+The difference in the naming scheme we adopted, between the two data extraction techniques, with respect to the extended dataset is:
+- **extracted**: technique that follows the above cited paper
+- **dissected**: technique we introduces, which provides more granularity

+When `raw` is appended to the name of a file, it means that `NaN` values are preserved.
+On the other hand, `fillna("-1", inplace=True) is used.

 ## Folder Structure

 It is useful to have a general view of the files contained in this folder.
 The tree view below can help in this regard.
 The folder has different children, which have a dedicated section in this readme file.
 The order of the sections reflects as much as possible the reasoning we did when creating them, as well as the proper order of execution of the notebooks.
 This is necessary for reproducing our results, since many notebooks rely on the outputs of others, to be used as inputs.